LassoSoft/LassoGuide/lasso_guide_source/operations/sys-process.rst

 The processor is started with a parameter of ``/Q`` which suppresses the echoing of commands back to the output.
 The result is exactly the same as what would be provided if these commands were entered directly into the command line shell.
-In order to process the results it would be necessary to strip off the header and the directory prefix from each line::
+In order to process the results, it would be necessary to strip off the header and the directory prefix from each line::

    <?lasso